HCL-TECH-SOFTWARE/hcl-commerce-performance/HCL-Cache/HCLCacheMaintenance-9.1.12.md

 ## Updating the Default Maintenance Values

-Although due to the self-adjusting nature of the scripts, tuning may not be required, configurations can be changed by updating the  [Cache YAML configuration files](CacheConfiguration.md).
+Due to the self-adjusting nature of the scripts, tuning may not be required.
+However, configurations can be changed by updating the  [Cache YAML configuration files](CacheConfiguration.md).
 Configurations can be changed at the cache level, or for all caches by using `defaultCacheConfig`:

 ```
 cacheConfigs: